olcf/hands-on-with-summit/challenges/Access_Ascent_and_Clone_Repo/README.md

 $ cd /ccsopen/home/username
 $ git clone https://github.com/olcf/hands-on-with-summit.git
 ```
-You can list the files in your current directory to see the repository directory:
+Now you can list the files in your current directory to see the repository directory:

 ```
-[username@login1.ascent ~]$ ls
+$ ls
 hands-on-with-summit
 ```